San Pedro de Macorís: History

-In 1852 Macorix was elevated to a military port, this time depending on the common Hato Mayor, being Norman Maldonado his first commander in arms.
-In 1857 the constitutional mayorship was established and its first mayor was Juan María Pinto.
-On October 1, 1856, the first Catholic church was founded by Father Pedro Carrasco Capeller, a native of San José de los Llanos, who came to officiate Mass from Hato Mayor.
-The name San Pedro de Macoris was born in 1858 at the suggestion of the presbytery Elías González, who suggested placing Macorís first, "San Pedro" and removing the x so that San Pedro de Macorís would sound, with its patron saint, Pedro Pedro.
-This is where the patron saint festivities are born, starting on June 22 and ending on the 29th of the same month.
+On October 1, 1856, the first Catholic church in Macorís was founded by Pedro Carrasco Capeller, a priest from San José de los Llanos.
+The church was subsequently destroyed and rebuilt several times.
+In 1910, the San Pedro Apóstol cathedral opened.

+In 1858, the clergyman Elías González suggested changing the name Macorix to Macorís and adding the name of the patron saint, San Pedro (Saint Peter), at the beginning, making the full name San Pedro de Macorís.
+The name change was accepted and marked the beginning of the patronal festivals, which begin annually on June 22 and end on June 29.

-San Pedro de Macoris experienced a significant wave of migration in the late 19th century from Cubans who were fleeing their country's War of Independence.
-They brought their extensive sugar cane farming knowledge and contributed to making the sugar industry the most important economic activity in the area.
-San Pedro de Macorís reached its peak during the first quarter of the 20th century, when its sugar production enjoyed high prices on the international market as a result of the First World War.
-Many Europeans also settled in the city, making it a very cosmopolitan urban center.
-Pan American flew its seaplanes in regularly (Eastern Macorís has the privilege of being the first Dominican city to receive seaplanes, in its Higuamo River), at a time when this port enjoyed more commercial activity than the capital city of Santo Domingo.
+San Pedro de Macorís experienced a wave of migration in the late 19th century from Cubans fleeing their country's War of Independence.
+They brought knowledge of sugarcane farming and contributed to making the sugar industry a major economic activity in the area.
+San Pedro de Macorís reached its peak during the first quarter of the 20th century, when its sugar production benefited from high prices on the international market as a result of the First World War.
+Many Europeans also settled in the city, making it a cosmopolitan urban center.

+San Pedro de Macorís was the first Dominican city to receive seaplanes.
+Pan American Airways regularly flew its seaplanes into Macorís via the Higuamo River.
+At that time, the city had more commercial activity than the Santo Domingo.
 The next economic boom resulted in the recruitment of a large number of Afro-Caribbean workers from the Lesser Antilles.
-These workers and their descendants would soon comprise the majority of the population in the city and are known as the "Cocolos of San Pedro de Macoris."
+These workers and their descendants soon comprised the majority of the population in the city and are known as the "Cocolos of San Pedro de Macorís."